Dragan Mektić

 Dragan Mektić (Драган Мектић; born 24 December 1956) is a Bosnian Serb politician and former criminal investigator who served as Minister of Security from 2015 to 2019.
-He was also a member of the national House of Representatives.
+He was also a member of the national House of Representatives from 2019 to 2022.

-Mektić is a member of the Serb Democratic Party as well.
+Mektić is a member of the Serb Democratic Party.

 Biography

 Mektić graduated from an engineering-orientated vocational high school in the Bosnian city of Banja Luka.
 Following his graduation, he enrolled and completed a higher administrative school, and eventually warner a degree in Criminal justice from the University of Zagreb.

 From 1980 until 1997, Mektić directed a police station, where he was engaged in suppressing general and financial crime.
 Then, from 1997 to 2003, he was employed in the intelligence sector of Bosnia and Herzegovina.
 From 2002 to 2007, he was deputy of the then security minister Bariša Čolak, followed by nine years, from 2006 until 2015, as director of the Service for Foreigners' Affairs of Bosnia and Herzegovina.

 On 31 March 2015, Mektić was appointed Minister of Security as part of the government led by Denis Zvizdić.
 His term as Minister ended on 23 December 2019.

 Mektić later became a member of the national House of Representatives.